LEWISTON CENTER (MALL)

 A second major vacancy was created in 2012, when Sears shut down.
 The store space was renovated and re-opened, as a Columbus, Ohio-based Big Lots, on November 8, 2012.
 The Gottschalks building sat vacant for 5 years and was eventually demolished.
 A 1-level (59,400 square foot) Boise-based Winco Foods was built.
 It was dedicated on November 6, 2014.

 Two more LEWISTON CENTER anchor stores went dark in 2020.
 Macy's shut down in March, with J.C.
-Penney pulling up stakes in July.
+Penney going dark in July.
 The struggling shopping complex was put up for sale in June 2020.
-By March 2021, the mall website was inactive.
+It was sold in May 2023, with the Boise-based Lewiston Center Equities, Limited Liability Company becoming the new owner.

 Sources: